ANTH 366 Topics: Art and Archaeology of Ancient Italy (3 hours)

 HIST 490 Topics: Classical and Medieval Urban Planning in Italy (3 hours)

 This course will concentrate on the development of the urban environment from the Roman Republic to the Florentine Republic, with particular attention to how the shaping of public space contributed to the formation of civic identity.
-Guided site visits will allow students to reconstruct an informed (if approximate) experience; these will be supplemented by primary source readings (e.g., quasi-theoretical texts like Frontinus, passages from contemporaries describing environs and buildings, and inscriptions)
+Guided site visits will allow students to reconstruct an informed (if approximate) experience; these will be supplemented by primary source readings (e.g., quasi-theoretical texts like Vitruvius and Frontinus, passages from contemporaries describing environs and buildings, and inscriptions).

-Taught in Italy by Dr. Francis Russell.
+Taught in Italy by Dr. Frank Russell.

 HIST 490 Topics: Day to Day in Ancient Italy (3 hours)

 What did the ancients wear? eat? hate? love?
 How did they spend their days and nights?
 How did they survive without the car, movies, texting?
 How did they make their money?
 What did they think about the good life, death, politics, sex?
 Why do we care?
 This course explores the ordinary lives of ancient Romans- and of the Italians, Greeks, Jews, and Christians who lived near them- as we wander their towns and poke our noses into what remains of their homes, temples, stores, streets.
-Taught in Italy by Dr. Chris Shea.
+Taught in Italy by Dr. Christine Shea.

 Please note: All courses are taught in English.
 Each student may enroll in one three-credit course.
 All course credit will be issued by Western Kentucky University.
 The WKU Registrar will transfer your grades to your home institution approximately 6-8 weeks after the completion of the program.
 We encourage all students - long before KIIS program departure - to contact their Academic Advisor, Department Head, and/or the Study Abroad Office to determine the credit equivalencies at their home institution (that is, confirm ahead of time with your college or university how your desired KIIS courses will count towards your major and/or overall degree requirements).
 Course offerings are subject to change according to enrollment.